Get

 7. Always Ask Before Approaching a Stranger’s Dog

 It’s important to train your puppy to behave appropriately when encountering other dogs when out and about on walks.
-Once your puppy has met a few friendly dogs, you can start letting them approach dogs that you happen to meet while walking.
+Once your puppy has met a few friendly dogs and completed their vaccination schedules, you can start letting them approach dogs that you happen to meet while walking.
 However, make sure to ask the dog owner if their dog likes puppies before letting your puppy meet them.
 If the dog owner confirms that their dog is friendly, you can let your puppy approach them.

 It’s common for puppies to get excited and get tangled up in their leashes when meeting new dogs on walks.
 Therefore, monitor your puppy closely and gently guide them away from the dog if they’re getting overexcited.